Durham University Library

 The Durham University Library is the centrally administered library of Durham University in England and is part of the university's Library and Collections department.
+Its two main libraries are Palace Green Library and the Bill Bryson Library.
 It was founded in January 1833 at Palace Green by a 160 volume donation by the then Bishop of Durham, William Van Mildert, and now holds over 1.6 million printed items.
 Since 1937, the university library has incorporated the historic Cosin's Library, founded by Bishop Cosin in 1669.
-Cosin's Library and the Sudan Archive held at Palace Green Library are designated collections under Arts Council England's Designation Scheme for collections of national and international significance; two collections at Durham University Oriental Museum (also part of Library and Collections as well as the Durham Residential Research Library), the Chinese collection and the Egyptian collection, are also designated.
+Cosin's Library and the Sudan Archive held at Palace Green Library are designated collections under Arts Council England's Designation Scheme for collections of national and international significance; two collections at Durham University Oriental Museum (also part of Library and Collections), the Chinese collection and the Egyptian collection, are also designated.

 The library is a member of the Society of College, National and University Libraries (SCONUL), Research Libraries UK and the Association of European Research Libraries.
-It partners with Durham Cathedral Library and Ushaw College Library in the Durham Residential Research Library.
+It partners with Durham Cathedral Library, Ushaw College Library and other Durham University collections in the Durham Residential Research Library.

 History

 Cosin's Library

-After the donation by Bishop William Van Mildert, a suitable location to house the library's stock had to be founded and thus a new gallery was constructed inside Cosin's Library (a diocesan library on Palace Green founded in 1669 by Bishop John Cosin) in 1834.
+Cosin's Library was established in 1669 by Bishop John Cosin.
+The building was built in 1667–69 by the Quaker architect John Langstaffe specifically to house Cosin's collection of over 5,000 books.
+It was one of the first public libraries in the north of England and also one of the first libraries in England to adopt the new European style of having bookcases against the walls, leaving the central area of the library free for other uses.
+After the establishment of Durham University Library in 1833, a new gallery was constructed inside Cosin's Library to house them.
 Cosin's Library, and its collection of medieval manuscripts and early printed books came under the trusteeship of the university library in 1937.

-Cosin's Library is a grade II* listed building and an ancient monument, and is located inside the Durham Castle and Cathedral UNESCO World Heritage Site.
+Cosin's Library is a Grade II* listed building and an ancient monument, and is located inside the Durham Castle and Cathedral UNESCO World Heritage Site.
 The internal architecture and decoration are also of international importance.
 The original portrait panels located above the bookshelves were painted by Jan Baptist van Eerssell in 1668–1669.
 Further portraits hang in the library, including half portraits of English statesmen.
 Nearly three hundred years later, a former university librarian, David Ramage, completed Cosin's original plan for the library by painting further portrait panels for the smaller room added in 1670–1671.